koladei/GERIA/README.md

 - The user is able to clear the history of calculations by clicking on the bin brush icon.

 ## HOW TO EXECUTE
+It should be noted that the this code was written and tested with node 18.15.
+It has not been tested with other versions of node.
 To start the application in development mode:
 1. Navigate to ~/backend and execute ```npm install``` to install all necessary modules.
 2. Navigate to ~/frontend and execute ```npm install``` to install all necessary modules likewize.